rizwanwasim/BuggyCars_Demo/README.md

 ## Test Execution Screenshot

-Below is an example screenshot captured during test execution:
+Below is an screenshot as reference that was captured after test execution:

 ![Test Screenshot](screenshot.png)